th-duvanel/fuzzer-tests/README.md

 ## About

-This repo has two parts: the pre testing for already existed fuzzers for TLS, with the objective to find the most perfomance and easiest to adapt from TLS/SPDM.
+This repo has two parts: the pre testing for already existed fuzzers for TLS, with the aim of finding the one with the highest performance and easiest to adapt from TLS/SPDM.
 The second part is the fuzzer development itself.

 ### Requisites